Quickstart Guide

 Start the Environment

-- Creates a new cluster (your VM environment)
+- Creates a new environment

 - Launches the root VM with the specified configuration